 All participants must comply with equipment and dress rules of Pony Club, specifically with regard to Helmets, Boots, Spurs and Equipment.

-Clubs holding Open Days must register the event with PCQ and forward fees for non-PCQ riders within 14 days of the event.
+Clubs holding an Open Day must register the event with PCQ and forward fees for non-PCQ riders within 14 days of the event.

-34. FALLS
+36. FALLS